-Hiking and Nature walking are among the amazing and interesting ventures that will make you appreciate the nature in Murchison Falls National Park, come feel, touch, see, the nature to the fullest, this is a great experience you will leave to tell in life
+Hiking and Nature walk in Murchison Falls National Park are among the amazing and interesting ventures that will make you appreciate the nature in Murchison Falls National Park, come feel, touch, see the nature to the fullest.
+This is a great experience you will leave to tell in life.

 Murchison Falls National Park has various features in favor of Hiking and Nature walking

 This is an area of Natural forest in the Budongo forest located about 8km from Kichumbanyobo gate along Paraa road in Masindi.
 It is a great place for hikes and nature walks and mainly chimpanzee tracking is done here.
 Also other things to see are the big ironwood and Mahogany trees, birds can be spotted such as the Hornbills, Chocolate backed Kingfishers among others.
 While here there are no worries since there is a camp site equipped with firewood and water.

 It is located in the southeast of the conservation area and approximately a 1 hour and 30 minutes drive from Paraa.
 It is a great place for hiking and nature walks together with primate trekking.
 This area is encompassed with savannah grasslands and also here you find good forest cottages and a campsite.
 During your walk you can spot beautiful birds, medicinal trees/plants, primates like verve t monkeys, black and white Columbus, baboons, red-tailed monkeys, chimpanzees among others.

 Murchison falls also known as Kabalega Falls, is a waterfall between Lake Kyoga and Lake Albert on the White Nile River in Uganda.
 At the top of Murhison Falls, the Nile forces its way through a gap in the rocks, only 7 metres (23 ft) wide, and tumbles 43 metres (141 ft), before flowing westward into Lake Albert.

 Hiking as an activity